sampsyo/cs6120/content/blog/2019-11-13-llvm-profiling/index.md

 "IR" stands for *intermediate language*.
 We only need to add one pass that changes the existing IR program to another IR program (program which includes the desired properties like profiling information), following instructions to add an LLVM pass in our instructor, [Adrian](<https://www.cs.cornell.edu/~asampson/>)'s [blog post](<https://www.cs.cornell.edu/~asampson/blog/llvm.html>).
-We also took help from the Github repo [atomicCounter](<https://github.com/pranith/AtomicCounter/blob/master/AtomicCountPass/AtomicCount.cpp>) where the increments to the global counter variables are atomic updates
+We also took help from the Github repo [atomicCounter](<https://github.com/pranith/AtomicCounter/blob/master/AtomicCountPass/AtomicCount.cpp>) where the increments to the atomic global counter variables are atomic updates.
+In our project, we don't profile atomic operations but use atomic updates to global variables.

 We start from [ModulePass](<http://llvm.org/docs/WritingAnLLVMPass.html#the-modulepass-class>) and then access functions inside a Module, BasicBlocks per function and instructions per BasicBlock to obtain all information.
 At the beginning and ending of each module, we also call a custom method `initialize` to create global variables in IR  and `finalize` to print global variables.
-The structure of our atomic counting pass looks like this:
+The structure of our profiling pass looks like this:

 ```c++
   struct SkeletonPass : public ModulePass {